How to Ride the Fixed Route Bus

 Where does the bus go?

-Wave Transit bus service serves the Cape Fear region from downtown to Leland, Carolina Beach and all points in between.
-You can ride Wave to the historic district, UNCW, the mall, and many shopping centers.
-All fixed bus and shuttle route maps are available on our website on the Routes and Schedules page.
+Wave Transit bus service serves the Cape Fear region from downtown Wilmington to Carolina Beach, and all points in between.
+You can ride the Wave to the historic district, UNCW, and many shopping centers.
+All buses also connect with at least one of our transfer stations.
+Route maps are available on our website on the Routes and Schedules page.

 How do I get on the bus?

 Arrive at any designated Wave Transit bus stop five (5) minutes before the bus is scheduled to arrive.
-When you see the bus approaching, move near the bus stop pole be sure it’s the one you need by checking the sign above the windshield.
+When you see the bus approaching, move near the bus stop pole.
+Be sure it’s the bus you need by checking the sign above the windshield.
 Have your fare ready when you board the bus.

 How do I get off the bus?

 When you are approaching your stop, indicate that you’d like the driver to stop by pressing the stop request touch tape or pulling the stop request cord.
 Some buses also have a red stop button located near the rear door.
 The driver will only stop if a passenger is standing at the bus stop or stop request is make by a passenger.
 The driver does not stop at all bus stop locations regardless.